SehwanHong/Artificial-Intelligence/ReXNet/index.md

 2. a network architecture exploration concerning the channel configuration towards a simple yet effective parameterization
 3. using proposed model to achieve remarkable results on ImageNet outperformed recent lightweight models including NAS-based models
 4. Transfering trained model to different tasks, indicating high expressiveness of the model.

+# Related Work

+After appearance of AlexNet, VGG, GoogleNet and ResNet, lighter models have been proposed with lower computational budgets.
+Using new operator depthwise convolution, several architecture have been proposed with futher efficent architecture designs.
+Depthwise convolution reduces a large amount of trainable parameters and significant FLOPS reduction.
+Structured network architecture search(NAS) methods have been proposed to yield the lightweight models.
+EfficientNet, based on compound scaling of width, depth, and resolution, became a de facto state-of-art model.

+This paper focus on finding an effective channel configuration for an inverted bottleneck module, which is an alternative to searching building blocks.